 Cuban Coffee Market Difficulties

-Difficulties in Cuba coffee growing include excessive rainfall followed by drought and poor roads.
+Difficulties in coffee farming include excessive rainfall followed by drought and poor roads.
 The use of mules for transport and traditional methods are still commonplace.
 The poor roads also hinder access for needed labor on plantations.

 The Special Flavor of Cuban Coffee

-The unique flavor of a Cafecito is created due to the heat of the with hydrolyzing sucrose (sugared water) causing a taste that differs from the taste created by adding the sugar at the end.
+The unique flavor of a Cafecito is created due to the heat of the first drips of espresso coffee with hydrolyzing sucrose (sugared water) causing a taste that differs from the taste created by adding the sugar at the end.
 Many prefer to first just add a small amount of the espresso coffee and the stir it thoroughly creating a light brown paste.
 Then the rest of the espresso is added resulting in an “espumita” or light brown foamy layer sitting atop the beverage.

-- Cafecito or Café Cubano - The traditional and one of the favorite types of Cuban Coffee.
-It is brewed with ordinary coffee beans and sweetened with sugar.
-It is twice as strong as American coffee and served in a small cup
+What is a Cafecito or Café Cubano?
+The traditional and one of the favorite coffees.
+Cafecito is brewed with ordinary coffee beans and sweetened with sugar.
+Cafecito is twice as strong as American coffee and served in a small Cuban coffee cup.

 In Cuba, as well as among the Cuban exile community globally, the consumption of Cafe Cubano (Cafecito) is a prominent daily cultural and social activity.

-Four to six shots of Cuban Coffee served in a large glass along with numerous small demitasse cups is known as a Colada and intended for sharing.
+Four to six shots of coffee served in a large glass along with numerous small demitasse cups is known as a Colada and intended for sharing.